Weeds and pest animals

 - Protect open spaces, both on your property and in public places.
 Keep these places weed-free, and stop soil erosion by encouraging native plants to grow there.

 - You’ll want to choose the best options for native or suitable non-native plants, to stop weed invasion in our bushland.
-Your local council or nursery can advise or visit the Sydney Weeds Committee website for more information.
+Your local council or nursery can advise or visit the Sydney Weeds Network website for more information.

 There are many volunteer programs that need your help to work on pest animal control and bush regeneration.
 View the range of volunteering opportunities in NSW national parks.

 Many animal species have been introduced into Australia from other countries, and can sadly have a devastating impact on our Australian native plants and animals by competing with Australian animals for food and harming native vegetation.
 To help reduce the impact of introduced animals, you can follow these tips:

 - Keep your cat or dog indoors at dawn, dusk and night.
 Native animals are most vulnerable to attack at these times, when they do most of their feeding.

 - De-sex and microchip cats and dogs, and keep them inside at night.

 - Attach loud bells to your pet's collar, to warn wildlife when they’re around.